Arc-Data/Arc-Data/README.md

 My goal is to become a Backend Web Developer who can occassionally do Frontend stuff if needed.
 Looking forward to learning NodeJs in the meantime.

-- 🔭 I’m currently working on our Itinerary Recommender Project.
+- 🔭 I’m currently working on my Personal Portfolio Website.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I dream of being able to live in Japan